OkaNim/unit-converter/README.md

 <br>
 A unit in input text or value is recognized and then convert an input value for a destination unit.<br>
 (If a unit is written in value and text is unnecessary, please set text=[].) <br>
-A CCU file (CCU: combination of component units) is neccessary to recognize a unit and convert a value.<br>
+A CCU file (CCU: combination of component units) is neccessary to do them.<br>
 A destination unit is registered in the file in advance.<br>
 Additionally, how to use a power of ten recognized in text other than value is specified in the file in advance  (please see '???' below).<br>
 The CCU files for some material propertie are put in /src/199_file/CCU.<br>